The Threshold Foundation

 How does The Threshold Foundation spend its money?

 The Threshold Foundation directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to The Threshold Foundation tax-deductible?